|Title:||Associate Athletic Director and Head Football Coach|

 The Hawks won their final six regular season games before falling to 12th-ranked Wheaton in the first round of the playoffs.
 After setting the school record for points in a season in 2015, the Hawks broke the record with 498 points and also set school records for total offense (5,983) and rushing yards (2,960) in a season.

-In 2015, Turk earned his first USA South Coach of the Year recognition as Huntingdon put together the most successful season in the 13-year history of the program.
+In 2015, Turk earned his first USA South Coach of the Year recognition as Huntingdon put together the most successful season in program history.
 The Hawks were unbeaten in the USA South, won their first conference title and advanced to the NCAA Division III playoffs for just the second time.
 The team also set a school record for wins in a season with a 10-2 record.

 Huntingdon's 38-27 win over Hendrix College in the first round marked the first playoff win in program history.
 Huntingdon won nine straight games, tying the program's longest winning streak, before falling to 10th-ranked Mary Hardin-Baylor in the second round.
 The Hawks finished the season ranked 24th in the final American Football Coaches Association poll and No. 25 in the final D3football.com poll, marking the first time Huntingdon has been ranked in both polls at the same time.